shnist/rpm/README.md

 * CD into the `image_matcher` folder in the rpm project
 * Run `mvn package` to compile the project
 * Once compiled run `sh start.sh` to initialise

+## Spotify Service
+### Log in
+In order to be able to use the spotify part of the application you need to create `spotify_login.js` file with an object that contains your spotify user name and password.
+An example is given below:
+	exports.user = {
+		name: 'your username',
+		password: 'your password'
+	};

+The file needs to reside in the same place as the Spotify code.